Turkey resumes limited mass prayers at mosques as virus curbs ease

-ANKARA, May 29 (Reuters) - Turkey on Friday resumed some mass prayers at a limited number of mosques after a break of more than two months, as Ankara continued to ease restrictions imposed to curb the coronavirus outbreak.
+DIYARBAKIR, Turkey, May 29 (Reuters) - Turkey resumed mass prayers at a limited number of mosques on Friday after a break of more than two months, as Ankara eased restrictions imposed to curb the coronavirus outbreak.

-Turkey had suspended prayers, limited travel and closed shops and restaurants.
-However, the government has started to ease the measures amid a slowdown in infections and deaths.
+Turkey suspended prayers in March among a range of measures including stay-at-home orders, travel bans and closures of shops and restaurants.
+However, Ankara has started to ease restrictions after a decline in infection and death rates.

+Thousands of worshippers headed to mosques across Turkey for communal prayers on Friday.

+"We were experiencing a troublesome period emotionally and in terms of our faith," said Emrullah Ezgin, a clothing seller in the southeastern city of Diyarbakir.
+"Thank God, it started today despite the measures, being able to pray makes us happy."

-Prayers, suspended on March 16, resumed on Friday under new guidelines aimed at minimizing the risk of infection, and only at certain mosques and outdoor public spaces, the religious affairs directorate (Diyanet) said.
+The resumption of communal worship was regulated by strict guidelines to minimize infection risks, limited to certain mosques and outdoor public spaces, the religious affairs directorate (Diyanet) said.

-Initially, only Friday, noon and afternoon prayers will be permitted and worshippers must wear face masks during prayers, Diyanet said last week.
-Everyone must bring their own prayer mats or are provided with single-use mats at the mosques.
+Initially, only Friday, noon and afternoon prayers will be permitted and worshippers must wear face masks, Diyanet said last week.
+Everyone must bring their own prayer mats or use single-use mats provided at mosques.

 Limits were set on the number of worshippers and the ground will be marked to ensure social distancing, it said.

-Erdogan said Koranic verses would be recited at the Hagia Sophia on Friday to commemorate the conquest of Istanbul in 1453, in a rare occurrence at the UNESCO World Heritage site.
+Koranic verses were to be recited at the Hagia Sophia on Friday to commemorate the conquest of Istanbul in 1453, a rare occurrence at the UNESCO World Heritage site.

-Hagia Sophia was the main cathedral in Christendom for 900 years before becoming one of Islam's greatest mosques for 500 years until 1935, when it was converted to a museum.
+Hagia Sophia was the main cathedral in Christendom for 900 years before becoming a mosque for 500 years until 1935, when it was converted to a museum.
 Last year, Erdogan said he planned to change its status back to a mosque.

 ((tuvan.gumrukcu@tr.com; +90 312 292 7021; @tuvangumrukcu; Reuters Messaging: tuvan.gumrukcu.thomsonreuters.com@reuters.net))